What should I expect from a Free Estimate for our Kitchen Remodel?

 Finding the right Kitchen Designer can be easier than you think.
 Many Design Build Remodelers can arrange for you to have a meeting in your home called a “consultation”.

 You can expect that a consultation is a deeper discussion into the features and functions you want from your room's remodel.
 By discussing your specific wants and needs specific elements and ideas can be shared.
 The more details discussed the better information can be provided.
 A consultation is an excellent tool to find a professional that you feel comfortable with.
 It is also a great tool to use to begin to educate and build your project’s budget range.
 An experienced pro will offer advice on the appropriate budget for the most expensive aspects of your project such as cabinets, flooring and countertops.
 They can also provide additional ways in which to save costs.
 Consultations with the designer versus a sales rep saves valuable time and produces more accurate costing models because they understand more deeply what you are visioning and are going to be the one guiding you through the planning phases.

 Understanding What You Need

-Understanding the differences will help you make the first important decision in the remodel process; who should I talk too about my remodeling questions.
+Understanding the differences between an estimate appointment and a consultation appointment will help you make the first important decision in the remodel process; who should I talk to about our remodeling questions.
 If you want help budgeting your remodel then the consultation format is going to give you a lot more information.
-If you know what you want but need someone to do the work then the estimate will be advantageous.
-Either way ,by simply asking during the phone conversation, what is included in their “Free Estimate" you will be able to quickly separate the contractors who are focused on providing a generic or task related price to those that are there to educate and guide the process through the paid consultation.
+If you know exactly what you want but need someone to do the work then the estimate will be advantageous.
+Either way by simply asking during the initial phone conversation, what is included in their “Free Estimate" you will be able to quickly separate the contractors who are focused on providing a task related price to those that have options available to educate and guide the process.
 Both are valuable but for different needs in your process.